Andover-Robotics/ays-python-curriculum/.guides/content/List-Iteration---For-Loops-3c4a.md

+Let's start with a simple question: how do you spell the word for 13?

+How did you come up with the response?
+You "loaded" the word for 13 (thirteen) into your brain and said each letter separately.
+In other words, _for each letter in the word "thirteen", you spoke that letter._ If you were to write a program that prints out each letter separately, how would you approach it?
+You could do `print('t')`, then `print('h')`, then `print('i')`, then `print('r')`...
+But it gets tedious really fast, and it's not so obvious that you're trying to spell 13 anymore with so much **repetition**.
+There has to be a better way.

-## Iterating Over Lists
+## Iteration

 In a computer program, repetition is also called **iteration**.
-Iterating over a list allows you to deal with all of the elements in a list individually.
-Iterating over the list means to start with the element at index 0, and then progress until you reach the end of the list.
+Iterating over a list or a string allows you to do something to each element separately.
 A `for` loop is used to iterate over a list.

 ![Iteration Variable](.guides/images/iterating-list-variable-name.png)